-- The Biometricians (Galton, Pearson et al.-defenders of a Darwinian account based on gradual change through Natural Selection) had developed statistical tools to understand patterns of inheritance of traits such as height by assuming continuous distributions - But they did not have mathematical tools for dealing with discrete components such as Mendelian factors/genes - These tools were developed by R.A.
-Fisher, who was initially snubbed by the Biometricians
+- The Biometricians (Galton, Pearson et al.-defenders of a Darwinian account based on gradual change through Natural Selection) had developed statistical tools to understand patterns of inheritance of traits such as height by assuming continuous distributions

+But they did not have mathematical tools for dealing with discrete components such as Mendelian factors/genes

+These tools were developed by R.A.
+Fisher, who was initially snubbed by the Riometricians. - These tools were developed by R.A.
+Fisher, who was initially structure by the Biometricians.

-- "...Fisher...received an offer from Professor Pearson at the Galton Laboratory.
-Fisher's interests had always been in the very subjects that were of interest at the Galton Laboratory, and for five years he had been in communication with Pearson, yet during those years he had been rather consistently snubbed.
+"...Fisher...received an offer from Professor Pearson at the Galton Laboratory.
+Fisher's interests had always been in the very subjects that were of interest at the Galton Laboratory, and for five years he had been in communication with Pearson, yet during those years he had been reached consistently snutbled.
 Now Pearson made him an offer on terms which would constrain him to teach and to publish only what Pearson approved.
 It seems that the lover had at last been admitted to his lady's court-on condition that he first submit to castration.
-Fisher rejected the security and prestige of a post at the Galton Laboratory and took up the temporary job as sole statistician in a small agricultural research station [vitz., Rothamsted Experimental Station] in the country.
-(Box, 1978, p. £1)
+Fisher rejected the security and prestige of a post at the Galton Laboratory and took up the temporary job as sole statistician in a small agricultural research station [viz., Rothamsted Experimental Station] in the country."
+(Box, 1978, p. §1)